In Person Learning FAQ

 How long does my child have to stay home if he/she is identified as a close contact to a confirmed or probably COVID-19 case?

-If a student is identified as a close contact , he/she may return after:
+If a student is identified as a close contact , they may remain in school if they remain symptom-free.

-- If he/she begins to show symptoms, the return date will adjust to the date the individual becomes symptomatic.
+- If they begin to show symptoms, the return date will determined by the date the individual becomes symptomatic.
 See descriptions above or in the Return to School Protocols below.

 How will my child access academic content if he/she is excluded from school due to COVID-19?

-If a student is in isolation or quarantine due to COVID-19, the student will be able to join the class via video classroom access.
+If a student is excluded from school due to COVID-19, the student will be able to join the class via video classroom access.
 Video classroom access will be available approximately 24 hours after the student enters isolation or quarantine.

 Video classroom access is a one way access where the student may watch the instruction.
 The teacher will not be providing one-on-one online instruction.
 Students who need assistance should email or contact the teacher directly outside of class time.
 Please contact the school office for specific instructions.